mpickettcoding/mpickettcoding.github.io/README.md

 # mpickett.coding.io
 This is my personal website.
-It was created for the final project for my Intro to Web Development (CS 410) class.
+It was created as the final project for CS410: Intro to Web Development at Portland State University.
 It contains some of my previous work and shows what I can do as a web developer.
+I will continue updating this as I learn more and develop new projects.

 This website was created using HTML, CSS, Javascript, and Bootstrap.